Aam-Digital/ndb-core/doc/compodoc_sources/concepts/configuration.md

 ```

-The object `"filters"` within the config of a list component is used for filtering the data to be displayed.
+The object `"filters"` within the config of a list component can be used to create filter options for the list data.
-It holds an array in which every entry has to have an `"id"` and may also have the fields `"type"`, `"default"`, `"true"`, `"false"` and `"all"`.
+Currently, three types of filters exist: default, boolean and prebuilt.
+For default and boolean filters, the `"id"` field refers to an attribute of the entity which is displayed in the list.
+The default filter only requires the field `"id"` and will provide filter options for all possible values of this property.
+A boolean filter can be specified with `"type": "boolean"` and requires the fields `"id"`, `"default"`, `"true"`, `"false"` and `"all"` to be set.
+This will create a filter for boolean values with three buttons (`all`, `true`, `false`).
+The names of these buttons can be specified using the `"true"`, `"false"` and `"all"` option.
+The `"default"` options defines which button should be active on default and has to be `""`, `"true"` or `"false"`.
+The prebuilt option is used to enable or disable filters that contain more logic and are implemented inside the component which is displayed.
+This option requires the fields `"type"` and `"id"`, where `"id"` matched the `id` of a prebuilt filter inside a component.

 Example:
 ```